ninjaguppy/ModernTiresias/content/posts/liked-my-masters-better.md

 vitamin-D, Taco Tuesdays went later and later as friends became family, we enrolled in a bowling class and spent two hours a week bowling poorly,[^fn:1] I befriended a few students outside of the major and spend time not thinking about math.
-And yet, one thing never changet: after classe we would congregate around a chalkboard in the "social" office and go over anything that confused us in the lecture.
+And yet, one thing never changed: after class we would congregate around a chalkboard in the "social" office and go over anything that confused us in the lecture.